Friendship (Proverbs)

 Big Idea: Build relationships wisely through using your words, being a good neighbor, and being a reliable and honest friend.

-And so we’ve seen:
+And so we’ve seen that:

 Today as we wrap up, I want to get very practical.
 I want to end the series with what the Bible says we can do, at a very practical level, to be good friends to each other.

 So I want to look at what Proverbs has to say.
-As I’ve studied Proverbs on this topic, I’ve found that it teaches us three principles on friendship.
+As I’ve studied Proverbs on this topic, I’ve found that it teaches us three principles of friendship.
 There are three things we need to learn.

 Learn How to Use Your Words